brendanjohnharris/SpatiotemporalMotifs.jl/README.md

 [`fig5.jl`](scripts/plots/fig5.jl) plots gamma burst width and theta--gamma phase-amplitude coupling, as well as supplemental comodulagrams (Fig. S9) and spatiotemporal theta--gamma coupling heatmaps (Fig. S10).

 #### Fig. 6: Spike-LFP coupling
-[`fig6.jl`](scripts/plots/fig6.jl) plots spike--phase coupling for theta, spike--amplitude coupling for gamma, and preferred spike--theta phase during the task period, as well as preffered phase and firing rate differences between hit and miss trials.
+[`fig6.jl`](scripts/plots/fig6.jl) plots spike--phase coupling for theta, spike--amplitude coupling for gamma, and preferred spike--theta phase during the task period, as well as preferred phase and firing rate differences between hit and miss trials.
 This script also produces a spike-LFP coupling figure for the spontaneous condition (Fig. S11), and firing-rate time courses for all visual areas (Fig. S12).

 ### 3. Replotting all results

-If you have downloaded the plot data from [Figshare](https://doi.org/10.6084/m9.figshare.29928659), and placed the `data` directory in the project root folder, you can replot all figures by running the [`produce_figures.jl`](produce_figures) shell script.
+If you have downloaded the plot data from [Figshare](https://doi.org/10.6084/m9.figshare.29928659), and placed the `data` directory in the project root folder, you can replot all figures by running the [`produce_figures`](produce_figures) shell script.
 This file simply runs all of the plot scripts in the order listed in [step 2](#2.-final-analyses) and saves the results to `plots/`, taking around an hour.
 Ensure that you have properly instantiated this project via the Julia REPL before running this script.

 > [!NOTE]